 Like a sole proprietorship, general partnerships allow two or more business owners to create their business entity without filing with the Secretary of State.
 Partners share all income of the business according to their share of ownership and are not protected from liabilities incurred by the business.
 Limited partnerships and limited liability partnerships offer opportunities for business owners to have some protection against debts owed by the business.
 A Texas business attorney can explain which form of partnership might be best for your needs.

-For assistance with a business law related issue in Texas, contact the seasoned, professional, and detail-oriented Houston offices of Your Texas Attorney for a consultation at 713-463-6000.
+For assistance with a business law related issue in Texas, contact the seasoned, professional, and detail-oriented Houston offices of Your Attorneys for a consultation at 713-463-6000.